Shubhamjh4/AI-THEME-CHANGER/README.md

 # **AI THEME CHANGER** 🪄🎨
-🚀 **Theme Wizard** is an interactive theme customization tool that allows users to apply predefined visual themes or generate unique themes based on their own descriptions.
+🚀 **AI THEME CHANGER** is an interactive theme customization tool that allows users to apply predefined visual themes or generate unique themes based on their own descriptions.

 ---